 Didi Galgalu is a knife made for big adventurers.
 Designed in collaboration with the Voetspore team and worthy to take on any transcontinental adventure.
 Unique in both its design and the way it was developed.

-The Didi Galgalu one of the first Helle knife with a full tang construction.
-The knife has been upgraded for 2021 with a new handle made of Kebony and a newly designed sheath.
+The Didi Galgalu is one of the first Helle knives with a full tang construction.
+The knife has been upgraded with a new handle made of Kebony and a newly designed sheath.

 The blade is thin enough to perform well as a knife should when cutting or carving, yet strong enough for heavier tasks.
-Shaped and grinded with a Scandinavian ground and sharpened to razor sharpness right out of the box.
+Shaped and grinded with a Scandi grind and sharpened to razor sharpness right out of the box.
 The Didi has been widely accepted internationally by the bushcraft and outdoor community.

 Supplied with a sheath of high-quality leather with a new design for secure carry.